-Bars can be a convenient way to help get enough protein intake as a vegan, but after trying a few pretty gross vegan protein bars, I set out to find the best ones.
+Bars can be a convenient way to help get enough protein as a vegan, but after trying a few pretty gross vegan protein bars, I set out to find the best ones.

 I was hoping to find at least one that had a solid amount of protein, was low in sugar, tasted good, and didn’t cost too much.